- We advise you to exercise normal safety precautions in the Republic of Korea (ROK).

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of the ROK for the most up to date information.

 Foreign nationals are finger-printed on arrival in the ROK.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Civil unrest/political tension

-Relations between the ROK and the DPRK were tense following the attempted launch by the DPRK of a satellite using a long-range missile on 12 December 2012.
-Over the first few months of 2013, the DPRK Government raised tensions on the Korean peninsula through a series of strong public statements.
-The DPRK conducted an underground nuclear test on 12 February 2013, further increasing tensions in the region.
+Relations between the ROK and the DPRK remain tense.
+The DPRK attempted to launch a satellite using a long-range missile in December 2012 and carried out an underground nuclear test in February 2013.
 Further provocations by the DPRK or reactions by neighbouring countries, including the Republic of Korea, cannot be ruled out.
 Australians in the ROK should monitor developments closely and follow the instructions of local authorities because of the risk that tensions on the Korean Peninsula could escalate with little warning.
 You should also see the advice on preparing for emergencies produced by the Australian Embassy in Seoul.